-The relative-wage theory is supported by data spanning several decades 14.15 (Fig. 2).
-From 1946 to 1966, for example, the increases in nurser' vages lagged behind those in comparable women's occupations Nurses' wages over the period increased by 53 percent, onereas teachers' salaries increased by 100 percent and temale professional and technical workers' salaries increased by 73 percent.
+The relative-wage theory is supported by data span-ning several decades14-15 (Fig. 2): From 1946 to 1966, for example, the increases in nutser' vages lagged behind those in comparable women's occupations Nurses' wages over the period increased by 53 percent, whereas teachers' salaries increased by 100 percent and ternale professional and technical workers' salaries increased by 73 percent.
 In the early 1960s, more than one in five budgeted positions for nurses were vacant.
-There was great concern at the time that the increased demand for hospital care accompanying the introduction of Medicare and Medicaid would exaceibase the shortage of nurses.
+There was great concern at the time that the increased demand for hospital care accumpanying the introduction of Medicare and Medicaid would exaceibate the shortage of nurses.
 But these new programs were accompanied by substantial wage increases for nurses.
-Employment rates among nurses increased substantially after these wage increases, as did enterliments in nursing schools.
+Employment rates among nurses increased substantially after these wage increases, as did enrol-ments in nursing schools.
 The proportion of vacant budgeted positions for nurses in hospitals dropped from 23 percent in 1961 to 9 percent by 1971.
-But, after hospital wage and price controls in 1971 and state rate setting and the voluntary hospital costcontainment effort a few years later, nurses' wages declined relative to other groups' and the proportion of vacant positions for nurses in hospitals increased again, leading to the shortage of 1979.
-There wa a wage response to the 1979 shortage; nurses' wages rose an average of 13 percent annually in both 1980 and 1981.
+But, after hospital wage and price controls in 1971 and state rate setting and the voluntary hospital costcontainment effort a few years later, nurses' wages declined relative to other groups' and the proportion of vacant positions for nurses in hospitals increased again, leading to the shortage of 1979 There wa a wage response to the 1979 shortage; nurses' wages rose an average of 13 percent annually in both 1980 and 1981.
 By 1984, the proportion of vacancies had reached a low of 3.7 percent croded.
-Hospital nurses have received only modest wage increases since 1982.
-By 1985, average salaries for teachers were 19 percent higher than those for mineses and average salar espot all temile professional and technical so their were 19 percent higher.
-Despite all the public of the shortage of dissipital nurses it areas so were a reasonable percent in 1986.
+Hospital purses have received only modest wage increases since 1982, BV 1985, average subaries for teachers were 19 percent higher than those for nurses and average subar estorial tem de professional and technical so two swere 19 percent higher.
+Despite ad the bubble is of our the shortage of despital purses traves wides for nord-oils bettern in 1986.
+7